CodeKrakken/debugging-tech-test/README.md

 ## Issue 4

-Editing cmployee details and clicking `Save` updates the details for the displayed employee.
+Editing employee details and clicking `Save` updates the details for the displayed employee.
 However it then takes us to a near duplicate of `/companies/[n]`, with `/employees` appended to each URL.
 This is also where we land when we click `Back to employees list`, or return from `/companies[n]/employees/new`.
 This duplicate, `/companies/[n]/employees` displays the wrong company's details, but this is due to the routing of `Edit` buttons on `/companies/[n]` - it is not a separate bug.<br>
 The `Edit` button for each employee has here been replaced by `Edit Employee` and `Destroy Employee` - both buttons function correctly.
 There is no `Back to companies list` button here but I'm not sure this can be defined as a bug so much as a missing feature.
 <br><br>